British man dies and several passengers are injured when turbulence hits a Singapore Airlines flight

 Emergency medical crews rushed to help the passengers.
 Videos posted on the LINE messaging platform by Suvarnabhumi Airport showed a line of ambulances streaming to the scene.

-Singapore Airlines said on Facebook that as of four hours after the emergency landing, 18 people remained hospitalized while another 12 were treated on outpatient basis.
-"The remaining passengers and crew are being examined and given treatment, where necessary,” it said.
+He said that seven passengers were severely injured, and 23 passengers and nine crew members had what he described as moderate injuries.
+Sixteen other people with less serious injuries received hospital treatment, while another 14 were treated at the airport, according to Kittipong.

-Airports of Thailand group said the lightly injured and non-injured passengers are being assisted at a specially assigned location inside the terminal at the Suvarnabhumi Airport.
+Kittipong said the sudden descent happened as passengers were being served their food.
+It was Suvarnabhumi Airport’s first time handling a midair turbulence related death, he added.

-Thailand's Transport Minister Suriya Jungrungruangkit said Singapore would dispatch another plane later Tuesday night to transport the lightly injured and non-injured passengers to the city-state's Changi airport.
-He said that plane was expected to arrive in Bangkok at 9:45 p.m.
+Thai airport authorities said that the passengers with minor injures, and those who are not injured, are being assisted at a specially assigned location inside the airport terminal.

-Kittipong Kittikachorn, general manager of Suvarnabhumi Airport, told a news conference on Tuesday night that the British man appeared to have suffered a heart attack.
+Thailand's transport minister, Suriya Jungrungruangkit, said Singapore was dispatching another plane to transport those who could travel to the city-state's Changi airport.

 Tracking data captured by FlightRadar24 and analyzed by The Associated Press show the Singapore Airlines flight SQ321 cruising at an altitude of 37,000 feet (11,300 meters).

-At one point, the Boeing 777-300ER suddenly and sharply plummets to 31,000 feet (9,400 meters) over the span of some three minutes, the data shows.
-The aircraft then stayed at 31,000 feet (9,400 meters) for under 10 minutes before diverting and landing in Bangkok less than half an hour later.
+At one point, the Boeing 777-300ER suddenly and sharply descends to 31,000 feet (9,400 meters) over the span of about three minutes, according to the data.
+The aircraft then stayed at 31,000 feet (9,400 meters) for under 10 minutes before diverting and landing in Bangkok less than a half-hour later.

 The sharp descent in turbulence happened as the flight was over the Andaman Sea, near Myanmar.
 The aircraft sent a “squawk code” of 7700 at that time, an international emergency signal.